icoweb2494/create-react-app/test/README.md

 ##### `serve`

-This will run serve the application.
+This will not run serve the application.
 It will return the `port` and a `done` function to clean up the process.